 Wishes are mandatory.
 No wish, no word to memorize, no learning; this means that learners must give themselves a motivation to study, they must make wishes before using Vocaboscope.
 It does not matter whether these hopes are accessible or wild, wishes will be fulfilled without exception: it is simply a question of practice and time.
 There is no condition, no uncertainty, no magic.
 If they are willing to commit enough energy to learn some vocabulary, they will be able to read their wished books at some point in the future.

 So, when every book, even the most cryptic ones, seems reachable through practice, the entire world becomes a catalogue of opportunities waiting to be explored.
-Fulfilled wishes generate new ambitions, and more and more words get memorised in the process.
+Fulfilled wishes generate new ambitions, more and more words get memorised, and Vocaboscope becomes more and more secondary.